ColdTrick/advanced_statistics/README.md

 - Widgets
 - System

-You can also add individual statistics to your admin dashboard
+You can also add individual statistics to your admin dashboard.

 Also provides group related statistics to group administrators.